Conditional Generative Modeling for High-dimensional Marked Temporal Point Processes: Methodology

-where $f_\theta$ denotes the conditional PDF of the underlying MTPP \eqref{eq:cond-prob}.
-This design has three main advantages compared to other point process models: \begin{enumerate} \item {\bf Generative efficiency}: The generative nature of our model confers an exceptional efficiency in simulating a complete event series for any point processes without relying on thinning algorithms \cite{ogata1981lewis}.
-Thinning algorithms are known to be challenging and suffer from low sampling efficiency.
-This is because these algorithms require sampling uniformly in the space $\mathcal{X}$ with the upper limit of the conditional intensity $\overline\lambda > \lambda(x),~\forall x$, and only a few candidate points are retained in the end.
-This can be particularly costly when $\mathcal{X}$ is a multi-dimensional space.
-Specifically, to generate $N_T$ events from a point process in $\mathcal{X}$, thinning algorithm (Algorithm~\ref{alg:thinning-algorithm}) has a time complexity of $\mathcal{O}(N^d + N_T^d)$ where $d$ is the dimension of $\mathcal{X}$ and $N$ denotes the number of uniformly sampled candidates in one dimension.
-In contrast, our generation process (Algorithm~\ref{alg:CEG-data-generation}) only requires a complexity of $\mathcal{O}(N_T)$.
-It is worth noting that the number of events $N_T$ can become substantially large when dealing with multi-dimensional space, and is expected to increase as $d$ increases. \item {\bf Expressiveness}: The proposed model enjoys considerable representational power, as it does not impose any restrictions on the parametric form of the conditional intensity $\lambda$ or PDF $f$.
-The numerical findings also indicate that our model is capable of capturing complex event interactions, even in a multi-dimensional space. \item {\bf Predictive efficiency}: To predict the next event $\widehat{x}_i = (t_{i-1} + \Delta \widehat{t}_i, \widehat{m}_i)$ given the observed events' history $\mathcal{H}_{t_i}$, we can calculate the sample average over a set of generated events $\{\widetilde{x}_i^{(l)}\}$ without the need for an explicit expectation computation, \ie,
+where $f_\theta$ denotes the conditional PDF of the underlying MTPP model (\ref{eq:cond-prob}).
+This design has three main advantages compared to other point process models: \begin{enumerate} \item \emph{Generative efficiency}: Our model's generative capability enables highly efficient simulation of event series for any point processes without the need for thinning algorithms \citep{ogata1981lewis}.
+Thinning algorithms typically generate a large number of random samples ($\mathcal{O}(N^d)$) across a high-dimensional space, only to retain a small portion of them ($\mathcal{O}(N_T)$) based on predicted conditional intensity, where $N_T \ll N^d$.
+Our method, however, bypasses this by directly generating samples through \texttt{CEG}, significantly reducing complexity from $\mathcal{O}(N^d)$ to $\mathcal{O}(N_T)$.
+It eliminates the inefficiency incurred by the sample rejection, as shown in Algorithm~\ref{alg:CEG-data-generation}. \item \emph{Expressiveness}: The proposed model enjoys considerable representational power, as it does not impose any restrictions on the form of the conditional intensity $\lambda$ or PDF $f$.
+The numerical findings also indicate that our model is capable of capturing complex event interactions, even in a multi-dimensional space. \item \emph{Predictive efficiency}: To predict the next event $\widehat{x}_i = (t_{i-1} + \Delta \widehat{t}_i, \widehat{m}_i)$ given the observed events' history $\mathcal{H}_{t_{i}}$, we can calculate the sample average over a set of generated events $\{\widetilde{x}_i^{(l)}\}$ without the need for an explicit expectation computation, \ie,

 where $L$ denotes the number of samples. \end{enumerate}